 * If you are a Queensland Athlete, you automatically enter the Queensland Championships when you register for the Australian Mountain Running Championships – only one race to run!

+We keep registrations open until 5pm Saturday 14 Sept, unless sold out.
 No registrations are taken on the day.

 The start and finish lines for all races are at Bellbird Grove at the start of the main fire break.

 Below is the provisional time table Note the Changed Start Time for the 9km Races!

 07:30 Close of Bib Collection.